Rare $b \to d$ decays in covariant confined quark model: Theoretical Framework

 The Lagrangian describing the interaction between the hadron with the constituent quark can be written as \cite{Ivanov:1999ic},

-The interaction Lagrangian is written for meson field only and can be generalised for baryons and multi quark states also.
-In above equation, $g_M$ is the coupling strength corresponding to the coupling between the hadron and its constituent determined using the Compositeness conditions.
+The interaction Lagrangian is written here for meson field only and it can be generalised for baryons and multiquark states as well.
+In the above equation, the Dirac matrix $\Gamma_M = I, \gamma^5, \gamma_\mu$ for scalar, pseudoscalar and vector mesons respectively. $g_M$ is the strength corresponding to the coupling between the hadron and its constituent and is determined using the Compositeness conditions.
 The Compositeness condition \cite{Salam:1962,Weinberg:1962} requires the renormalization constant for the bare state to composite meson state to be equal to zero.
-Mathematically this can be achieved by renormalization of self energy Feynman diagram.
-The Compositeness condition essentially guaranties that the final hadronic state does not contain any bare quark as well as avoids the double counting of hadronic degree of freedom.
-In Eq. (\ref{eq:lagrangian}), $F_M$ corresponds to the vertex function which is related to scalar part of Bethe Salpeter equation.
+Mathematically, this can be achieved by renormalization of self energy Feynman diagram.
+The Compositeness condition essentially guarantees that the final hadronic state does not contain any bare quark as well as avoids the double counting of hadronic degree of freedom.
+In Eq. (\ref{eq:lagrangian}), $F_M$ corresponds to the vertex function which is related to scalar part of Bethe Salpeter equation of the form $F_M(x;x_1,x_2) = \delta (x - w_1 x_1 - w_2 x_2) \times \Phi_M ((x_1 - x_2)^2)$ with $w_i = m_{q_i}/(m_{q_1} + m_{q_2})$.
 The vertex function also describes the distribution of quark within the hadron and hence depends on the effective physical size of the hadron.
-We choose the vertex function form to be of Gaussian type considering the fact that it should not include any ultraviolet divergence in the quark loop diagram as well as its Fourier transform does have appropriate fall-off behaviour in the Euclidean region.
+We choose the vertex function to be of the Gaussian form $\tilde{\Phi}_M(-k^2) = exp (k^2/\Lambda_M^2)$ considering the fact that it should not include any ultraviolet divergence in the quark loop diagram as well as its Fourier transform does have appropriate fall-off behaviour in the Euclidean region.
+Here, the model parameter $\Lambda_M$ characterizes the physical size of the meson.
+Note that in Eq. (\ref{eq:ff_PP}) and (\ref{eq:ff_PV}) we take $w_{ij} = m_{q_j}/(m_{q_i} + m_{q_j})$ as there are three quarks involved in the semileptonic transition form factors.
 The Feynman diagram for hadronic transitions can be drawn using the convolution of quark propagator and vertex function.
-The loop integrals are evaluated using the Fock - Schwinger representation of the quark propagators.
+The loop integrals are evaluated using the Fock - Schwinger representation of the quark propagators ($S_{1,2,3}$ in Eq. (\ref{eq:ff_PP}) and (\ref{eq:ff_PV})).
 Finally, the universal infrared cutoff parameter $\lambda$ is introduced in computation which removes possible threshold in the quark loop diagram which also guarantees the quark confinement within the hadrons \cite{Branz:2009cd}.
 We take $\lambda$ to be the same for all the physical processes.